 Well, you can.
 In fact, if you work with web analysis tools like Google Analytics, you are probably used to manually defining traffic and user segments of interest in order to keep the analysis focused on the right places.

 This approach is very common and for good reason, but it has its limitations.

 While it can be effective when working with a small number of user dimensions, it is not hard to imagine how it cannot easily scale in the presence of a high number of user attributes.
 Luckily, when the human brain reaches its limit, advanced analytics and machine learning can provide solutions.

 Cluster analysis is a fascinating technique and one of the top advanced analytics methods used in Marketing.

 You'll want to make sure your basic digital marketing reporting needs are well taken care of.
-Having a solid automated data and reporting pipeline in place will free up resources, reduce human errors, and improve data quality.
+Having a solid automated data and reporting pipeline in place will free up resources, reduce human errors, and, most importantly, improve data quality.

 The quantity and diversity of data also play a key role.
-The reason for this is that most of the advanced marketing analytics techniques such as clustering perform significantly better in the presence of larger volumes of granular data collected from a variety of sources.
+The reason for this is most of the advanced marketing analytics techniques, such as clustering, perform significantly better in the presence of larger volumes of granular data collected from a variety of sources.

 Use Cases for Marketing